Tag Archives: science

 SETI is not a field that has a large presence in academia, especially in terms of graduate education.
 Indeed, there are only two regularly numbered graduate courses in the world on the topic that I’m aware of (at Penn State and UCLA).

 Because of this, it’s hard to get a PhD while having the primary focus of your dissertation be searching for technological extraterrestrial life.
-In fact, so far as I can tell (speaking with many of the people in the field) it’s only been done thirteen times:
+In fact, so far as I can tell (speaking with many of the people in the field) it’s only been done fourteen times:

 1. Darren Leigh (May 1998, Horowitz, thesis)